Chart Color Schemes

 Avondale is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Avondale, as per the latest Census evaluation, 71.5% of dwellings were houses, with the remaining 28.5% comprising semi-detached homes, apartments, and other dwelling types.
-This differs from Non-Metro NSW's figures of 85.5% houses and 14.5% other dwellings.
+The dwelling structure in Avondale, as per the latest Census data, consisted of 71.5% houses and 28.5% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This is compared to Non-Metro NSW's 85.5% houses and 14.5% other dwellings.
 Home ownership in Avondale stood at 34.6%, with mortgaged dwellings at 39.1% and rented ones at 26.3%.
-The median monthly mortgage repayment was $1,903, lower than Non-Metro NSW's average of $2,000.
-The median weekly rent in Avondale was $300, compared to Non-Metro NSW's $365.
-Nationally, Avondale's mortgage repayments were higher at $1,903 versus the Australian average of $1,863, while rents were lower at $300 compared to the national figure of $375.
+The median monthly mortgage repayment was $1,903, below Non-Metro NSW's average of $2,000.
+The median weekly rent in Avondale was $300, lower than Non-Metro NSW's figure of $365.
+Nationally, Avondale's mortgage repayments were higher at $1,903 compared to the Australian average of $1,863, while rents were substantially lower at $300 versus the national figure of $375.

 Frequently Asked Questions - Housing